English Standard Version: 2011 text edition

-Crossway published the second revision of the ESV text in 2011 as "ESV Text Edition: 2011."
+Crossway published a revision of the ESV text in 2011 as "ESV Text Edition: 2011."
 The revision changes fewer than 500 words in total throughout 275 verses from the 2007 text.
 The changes were made in each case to "correct grammar, improve consistency, or increase precision in meaning."
 A notable revision was made in Isaiah 53:5, changing "wounded for our transgressions" to "pierced for our transgressions" in the revised text.
+In addition, the ESV translation committee decided to modify the use of the word "slave" (being the Greek word doulos) on a case by case basis throughout the New Testament, being retranslated to either "bondservant" or "servant" to disambiguate the context of the situation.

 Gideons edition

 In 2013, Gideons International permanently transitioned from the New King James Version to the ESV as their translation of choice for free of charge distribution Bibles.
 In addition to being granted licensing for the ESV text (for the purpose of distribution), Crossway gave Gideons International permission to modify the text to use alternative readings based on the Textus Receptus.
 The Gideons edition uses more than 50 alternative readings.

 2016 text edition

-Crossway published the third revision of the ESV text in 2016 as the "ESV Permanent Text Edition (2016)."
+Crossway published a revision of the ESV text in 2016 as the "ESV Permanent Text Edition (2016)."
 The revision changes 52 words in total throughout 29 verses from the 2011 text.
+In addition, it also features an update of the textual basis for both the Old Testament and New Testament.
 A notable revision was made in Genesis 3:16 to use a complementarian interpretation of the original text: switching "shall be toward" with "shall be contrary to" in the revised text.
 The previous rendering can be found in the footnotes (excluding any editions that specifically do not have footnotes, such as the ESV Reader's Bible).
 The ESV Study Bible details in its study notes the revised interpretation in relation to a parallel understanding of 3:16 with both 4:7 (which shares the Hebrew word teshuqah; this verse having also been updated in the 2016 text) and Ephesians 5:21–32.

 Coinciding with the release of the revision, Crossway announced that "the text of the ESV Bible will remain unchanged in all future editions printed and published by Crossway."
 However, in a statement from Lane T. Dennis the following month, the new policy was abandoned "to allow for ongoing periodic updating of the text to reflect the realities of biblical scholarship such as textual discoveries or changes in English over time."
 In the statement, Dennis responded to public discourse surrounding the policy: "We have become convinced that this decision was a mistake.
 We apologize for this and for any concern this has caused for readers of the ESV."
 The revision was subsequently republished as "ESV Text Edition: 2016."